rdkcentral/rdkb-wifi-hal/docs/pages/rdkbWifiStack.md

 ## Architecture

-### Systems_Architecture
+### Systems Architecture

 ![OneWifi Systems Architecture](images/OneWifi-Systems-Architecture.png)

-### Configuration

-#### Configuration, Command & Control
+### Configuration, Command & Control

-### WebConfig
+#### WebConfig

 Cloud components can configure Wi-Fi parameters in gateway, extender or other Comcast controlled CPE running RDK-B using WebConfig or WebPA technology.
 Command parameters are specified in JSON schema formats that are populated with either default or operational parameters by Cloud components.
 Such JSON encoded command data is sent to RDK-B CPE and eventually received by OneWifi process by mechanisms of RBUS call backs.
 The data is decoded and applied to Wi-Fi drivers or baseband by making use of Wi-Fi HAL functions.
-Detail architecture of Wi-Fi Webconfig design and implementation can be found at Wi-Fi WebConfig (&&Need to add page link)
+Detail architecture of Wi-Fi Webconfig design and implementation can be found at Wi-Fi [WebConfig](rdkbWifiStackWebConfig.md)

-### Interaction_With_WebConfig_Server
+### Interaction With WebConfig Server

 Detail at <https://etwiki.sys.comcast.net/pages/viewpage.action?pageId=880673017>

-## OVSDB_Manager
+## OVSDB Manager

 Cloud controller can configure Wi-Fi parameters in gateway, extender or other Comcast controlled CPE using OVSDB & Manager entities.
 OVSDB is a database server that executes in RDK-B CPE.
 Any update of parameters in this database by cloud controller is notified to OneWifi process by OVSDB manager entity over RBUS.
 OneWifi process validates the parameter or set of parameters and applies the configuration in WiFi driver or baseband.
 If successfully applied, OneWifi also notifies OVSDB manager about the successful completion so that the database tables are updated with the right state of WiFi subsystem of the CPE.

-### OneWifi_WebConfig_Schema
+### OneWifi WebConfig Schema

 Please refer to schema definition in Appendix section

-Considerations for Schema Definition
+### Considerations for Schema Definition

 Backward compatibility with legacy stack/schema
 No disruption of WebConfig Use cases across old or new stack deployments on any platform.

-### WebConfig_Use_Case_Matrix

-#### Device Type vs WebConfig Use Case Matrix
+### Device Type vs WebConfig Usecase Matrix

 | **Type**  | **Private**                                         | **xfinity**                                                      | **Mesh**                                        |
 |:-----------|:-----------------------------------------------------:|:------------------------------------------------------------------|-------------------------------------------------|